Contractible complexes and non-positive immersions: Examples

-We remark that the case of $w = b$ is still open.
+We remark that the case of $w = b$, which accounts for all presentations of the form \eqref{eq:prestype} with $n = 1$ and $|w|\le 4$ up to group pair isomorphism, is still open.
 Testing however shows that there exist immersions $Y\looparrowright X$ with $\chi(Y) = 1$ and $Y$ having no free faces, making the example resistant to current approaches for proving NPI and WNPI.